raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 ## Raspberry Pi 3B+, Compute Module 3+

 The Raspberry Pi 3B+ and Compute Module 3+ support USB mass storage boot out of the box.
-The settings specific to the previous versions of Raspberry Pi do not have to be executed.
+The steps specific to previous versions of Raspberry Pi do not have to be executed.

 The [procedure](../../../installation/installing-images) is the same as for SD cards - simply image the USB storage device with the operating system image.

-After preparing the storage device, connect the drive to the Raspberry Pi and power up the Pi, being aware of the extra USB power usage from the external drive.
+After preparing the storage device, connect the drive to the Raspberry Pi and power up the Pi, being aware of the extra USB power requirements of the external drive.
 After five to ten seconds, the Raspberry Pi should begin booting and show the rainbow splash screen on an attached display.
 Make sure that you do not have an SD card inserted in the Pi, since if you do, it will boot from that first.

 ## Known issues (not Pi 4)